shinya7y/shinya7y.github.io/content/authors/admin/_index.md

 ---

 Yosuke Shinya is a research engineer in computer vision and deep learning, especially in object detection and image generation.
-He is a senior researcher at SenseTime Japan.
+He is a senior researcher at PinAI (formerly SenseTime Japan).
 He has received
 the Award of the Minister of State for Science and Technology Policy (at the 50th Japan Student Science Award), OpenMMLab Contributor of the Year Award 2021,